andrewchambers/ptrtar/README.md

 The output tar just a regular tar archive, that can be extracted with tar, but the contents of files are user defined strings like URLS.
-When ptrtar extracts the archive it reads this url and delegates fetching to another command.
+When ptrtar extracts the archive it reads this pointer(say, a url) and delegates fetching to another command.

 To tell if a tar header file contains a pointer, it has a PAX header 'PTRTAR.sz' = TrueSize